 Making time for fulfilling hobbies can be hard when life gets in the way.

-Slowing down and living the present moment will help you reduce stress and reconnect with yourself.
+Slowing down and living in the present moment will help you reduce stress and reconnect with yourself.

 And this will allow you to try out new activities until you find what helps you enter a flow state.

-Whether it’s through dancing, taking yoga classes, or Pilates, living a slow life will help you make your physical health a priority again.
+Whether it’s through dancing, taking yoga classes, or Pilates, living a slow life will help you prioritize your physical health again.

 The Slow Movement nudges us towards healthier habits that not only prolong our lives but enrich them, too.